SunaUezuri/OrdersManagement/README.md

 # Orders Management System

 ## Introduction
 This project is an **Orders Management System** built entirely in English as a personal challenge and practice for both the English language and working with Java using Spring Boot.
-It integrates a database connection to manage orders and provides a structured backend service.
+It integrates a database connection to manage orders

-Any opinions, suggestions, or criticisms are welcome!
+Any opinions, suggestions, or critics are welcome!

 ---